sigma0-dev/zkbitcoin/whitepaper/index.md

     /// A proof of execution.
     pub proof: plonk::Proof,

-    /// In case of stateful zkApps, the update that can be converted as public inputs. pub update: Option<Update>,
+    /// In case of stateful zkapps, the update that can be converted as public inputs. pub update: Option<Update>,

     /// List of all the [TxOut] pointed out by the inputs.